v1k45/blogghar/README.md

 1. Blog – A blog consists of text, images and other media objects and data which could be arranged as required.

 2. Tags – Each blog will be having some tags associated with it. (e.g. Name of blog – Trip to paris; could have tags like Europe, France associated with it.)
 The tags could be added to multiple blogs and a blog could have multiple tags associated with it.
 User should be able to create, edit and delete the tags.

 3. Users – There will be different sets of user having different permission, roles and actions, along with basic profile info about them.

-a.
-Blogger –
+    1. Blogger –

         * Blogger should able to add, create, edit and delete blogs.

         * Add and arrange different text and media elements to the blog.

         * Associate tags with the blogs

-b.
-Readers – Reader could login into the application.
+    2. Readers – Reader could login into the application.
 Read,and comment on the blog.

-c.
-Admin – Admin should be able to control and manage users, blogs, tags and display of blogs
+    3. Admin – Admin should be able to control and manage users, blogs, tags and display of blogs

 ## Features included in project: